qiita-spots/qiita/qiita_pet/support_files/doc/source/gettingstartedguide/index.rst

 | ``run_prefix``   | free text   | Name of your sequence file without the suffix (for example, ``seqs.fna`` becomes ``seqs``, and ``my-data.fastq`` becomes ``my-data``).   |
 +------------------+-------------+------------------------------------------------------------------------------------------------------------------------------------------+

-Attaching Preperation Information to the Study
+Attaching Preparation Information to the Study
 ----------------------------------------------

 Upload Prep Information